Five minutes with … the Hazard and Resilience Modelling team

 Geospatial data analyst

-“I find inspiration from all sort of places”, says Katy, “but probably mostly from the natural environment and the processes happening within it such as the shifting shores of coastal areas, the changing seasons and the ever-changing flow of rivers and streams.”
+‘I find inspiration from all sort of places,’ says Katy, ‘but probably mostly from the natural environment and the processes happening within it, such as the shifting shores of coastal areas, the changing seasons and the ever-changing flow of rivers and streams.’

-“I can be analysing digital data in a GIS, or compiling a GeoReport for a customer in the morning then meeting with stakeholders to discuss data needs and climate change issues in the afternoon.
-The part I think I enjoy most about my job is making data useful for everyone, and interpreting science in a way that allows an understanding of hazards and how they might impact you, your home, your way of life is incredibly important, and it’s essential to ensure that people understand how they can be resilient to natural processes”.
+‘I can be analysing digital data in a GIS, or compiling a GeoReport for a customer in the morning, then meeting with stakeholders to discuss data needs and climate change issues in the afternoon.
+The part I think I enjoy most about my job is making data useful for everyone and interpreting science in a way that allows an understanding of hazards and how they might impact you, your home, your way of life is incredibly important, and it’s essential to ensure that people understand how they can be resilient to natural processes.’

 In her spare time, Katy enjoys getting out into the countryside, especially when walking with her energetic Labrador!
 Being outside, witnessing change in the natural world is the best tonic that one can find.

 Geologist and BGS Hazard and Resilience Modelling team leader

 Jenny first became interested in earth sciences through her love of skiing in the mountains.
-Being on alpine slopes, surrounded by mountains, glaciers and contorted rock formations is both awe inspiring and humbling says Jenny.
+‘Being on alpine slopes, surrounded by mountains, glaciers and contorted rock formations, is both awe inspiring and humbling,’ she says.
 This love of the natural environment led her to study physical geography as a degree and this in turn led her to investigate methods of visualising spatial data in GIS.
-Originally self-taught in ARC GIS she completed a GIS MSc before joining BGS where she continued to develop her skills as a software developer, and now regularly uses Python in her work.
-As one of the teams key developers, Jenny spends blocks of time focussing on individual projects, some weeks she can be working on coastal data analyses, identifying the amount of coastline that is susceptible to erosion, whilst another week she could be analysing data for commercial research for clients such as Network Rail.
+Originally self-taught in ARC GIS, she completed a GIS MSc before joining BGS, where she continued to develop her skills as a software developer and now regularly uses Python in her work.
+As one of the team’s key developers, Jenny spends blocks of time focusing on individual projects; some weeks she can be working on coastal data analyses, identifying the amount of coastline that is susceptible to erosion, whilst another week she could be analysing data for commercial research for clients such as Network Rail.

-Jenny explains that she loves the problem solving aspect of her job where she can take a series of analytics, break down into steps, script, test and tweak until an accurate solution is created.
-Scripting is all about being able to automate a workflow, explains Jenny, and make tasks reproducible.
+Jenny explains that she loves the problem-solving aspect of her job where she can take a series of analytics, break down into steps, script, test and tweak until an accurate solution is created.
+‘Scripting is all about being able to automate a workflow,’ explains Jenny, ‘and make tasks reproducible.’
 This is of enormous benefit in BGS’s product development as it streamlines and creates accessible pipelines (a set of automated processes) for often complex geospatial analytical processes.

-A role she has recently enjoyed was the challenge of picking up legacy codebase, deciphering, and updating it to create suitable outputs that will feed into a client’s asset management programme.
+A role she has recently enjoyed was the challenge of picking up legacy codebase and deciphering and updating it to create suitable outputs that will feed into a client’s asset-management programme.
 Jenny has also worked on the GeoCoast project and has developed a series of data stats for local authorities and shoreline management plan areas.
-These are critical in visualising and communicating potential threats around the coastline of Great Britain,’ says Jenny.
+‘These are critical in visualising and communicating potential threats around the coastline of Great Britain,’ says Jenny.

 As well as having a successful career, she is a proud mum of two and baking, especially triple chocolate cookies or brownies, is a favourite.
-She is also a dab hand at carpet fitting having renovated much of their family house over the last few years!
+She is also a dab hand at carpet fitting, having renovated much of their family house over the last few years!